 Abstract

-Your brain uses and integrates many different sources of information as you walk, bike, or drive down the street.
+As you walk, bike, or drive down the street, Your brain uses and integrates many different sources of information.
 It uses what you see, what you hear, and how your head and body move to help you judge your own movements through space.
 As you move, your brain must ensure that the world does not look blurry and that you can judge how fast you are moving, how far you are moving, and in what direction you are heading; and of course, falling should be avoided!
 This paper provides insight into how our brain achieves the amazing task of perceiving our own movements and how we use this information to help us stay balanced and navigate our world.
 It also describes what happens when errors in self-motion occur (e.g. due to illness/injury) and how the science of self-motion perception can be exploited to enhance advanced display technologies and entertainment platforms (e.g. video games and Virtual Reality).

 Sensory inputs used to perceive self-motion

 Sometimes the movements we make are very small and subtle (e.g. when trying to sit or stand very still) and sometimes they are very large (e.g. when riding our bike to our friend’s house).
 But big or small, we always use several important sensory systems to interpret and guide these movements.
 Each sensory system plays a unique and important role in our perceptions.
-These sensory systems include our visual system, auditory system (hearing), proprioceptive system (our muscles and joints), tactile system (touch), and vestibular system.
-Below we focus on a few of these sensory systems and describe how they help us estimate our movements and guide our behaviours.
+These sensory systems include our visual system, auditory system (hearing), proprioceptive system (our muscles and joints), tactile system (touch), and vestibular system Figure 1.
+Below, we focus on a few of these sensory systems and describe how they help us estimate our movements and guide our behaviours.
 Importantly, all of these systems work together as a team and get integrated in the brain in order to make sure that our estimates are precise and that our behaviours are efficient.

-Figure 1 A: Our brain uses a combination of sensory inputs to perceive our own movements through space.
+Figure 1: Our brain uses a combination of sensory inputs, auditory, visual, vestibular and proprioception, to perceive our own movements through space.